-The activities of the College, together with the factors likely to affect its future development and performance are set out in the Strategic Report.
-The financial position of the College, its cash flow, liquidity and borrowings are described in the Financial Statements and accompanying Notes.
+The activities of the College and the Group, together with the factors likely to affect its future development and performance are set out in the Strategic Report.
+The financial position of the College and the Group, its cash flow, liquidity and borrowings are described in the Financial Statements and accompanying notes.

-In line with financial objectives, the College continues to improve balance sheet reserves.
+In line with financial objectives, the College and the Group continues to improve balance sheet reserves.
 As a result of the estates rationalisation plan and a significant improvement in operating performance over recent years, the College has now improved financial health.
 However, it is noted that further focus is still required in order to continue to improve current ratio and cash reserves further to a more sustainable level.
 The College has set out within its four-year financial plan (aligned to the Strategic Plan) as to how this will be achieved.
 Course costings is an essential mechanism for monitoring cost of delivery, allowing for timely decision making at curriculum planning events.
 Business processes continue to be reviewed to ensure efficiencies are achieved, and there will be further work to complete tasks associated within the Estates and Accommodation Strategy which will further reduce operating overheads alongside reducing carbon emissions.

-A decision on going concern has been made by the Corporation having made the following enquiries to understand whether the College has adequate resources to continue in operational existence for the foreseeable future:
+A decision on going concern has been made by the Corporation having made the following enquiries to understand whether the College has adequate resources to continue in operational existence for the foreseeable future under the current economic conditions:

 a.
-The Corporation undertook a thorough examination of the assumptions underpinning the corporate budget 2021-22 and four-year financial plan, including how these assumptions impacted the short term and long range cashflow forecast and Income and Expenditure statement.
-The Corporation approved the 2021-22 budget having satisfied itself that the operational and financial plans were suitably robust.
+The Corporation undertook a thorough examination of the assumptions underpinning the corporate budget 2022-23 and four-year financial plan, including how these assumptions impacted the short term and long range cashflow forecast and Income and Expenditure statement.
+The Corporation approved the 2022-23 budget having satisfied itself that the operational and financial plans were suitably robust.

 - b.
 The Corporation has received and approved the detailed monthly management report and accounts for periods 2 and 3 and note a positive start to the year. - c.
-The Corporation has stress tested the financial forecast for the current year and 2022-23 under four different scenarios and discussed these with the College Executive. - d.
+The Corporation has stress tested the financial forecast for the current year and 2023-24 under four different scenarios and discussed these with the College Executive. - d.
 The Corporation continues to receive regular updates on principal strategic risks and operational risks presented within the detailed corporate risk register.
 The Corporation understands these risks and is content that the controls and mitigating actions are appropriate to the prevailing conditions.